Dr. Derek Hales

 Lecturer in Architecture

-Dr Derek Hales is an architect and design philosopher.
-Before joining the university of Salford in 2017, Derek was an architect in practice and Director of the West Yorkshire Centre for Creative & Cultural Knowledge Exchange one of 22 national centres established by the Higher Education Innovation Fund; Director of the Yorkshire Forward Centre for Digital Design and subject leader for digital design at the University of Huddersfield; and Director of the Digital Research Unit funded by the Arts Council of England until 2009.
+Dr Derek Hales is an architect and philosopher of digital and abstract culture.
+Before joining the University of Salford in 2017, Derek was an architect in practice and was Director of the Yorkshire Forward Centre of Excellence for Digital Design and Subject Leader for Digital Design at the University of Huddersfield School of Art Design and Architecture.
+He was Director of the Digital Research Unit funded by the Arts Council of England until 2009.

 Derek was Research Fellow in Transdisciplinary Practice with the New Centre for Research & Practice (2016-2018) and is interim Chair for the Royal Institute of British Architects’ national Research & Innovation Group.
 He is on the editorial board of the international peer-reviewed journals Digital Creativity and Architecture & Culture.

-Derek is a design studio and dissertation tutor at undergraduate and postgraduate levels.
-He is module leader for the Advanced Digital Design Technologies on the Master of Architecture, and is Director of the RIBA/ARB accredited Architecture programme, a lecturer on the doctoral training programme of Research Methodologies for Built Environment PhD students, and is a specialist supervisor in design and practice-based research.
-He is workshop leader for the Professional Doctorate in the Built Environment.
-The courses he delivers are interdisciplinary and explore the techno-cultural implications of design as both a science of the artificial and as the science of imaginary solutions.
+Derek runs undergraduate and postgraduate design studios concerned with technoecologies of architectural and virtual space.
+Derek has a long-standing interest in speculative design in architecture and architecture and its representations: architectural models, drawings and machines after the digital turn.
+He is module leader for the Advanced Digital Design Technologies and the Dissertation modules on the Master of Architecture programme.
+Derek is Programme Director of the RIBA/ARB accredited Architecture programme, a lecturer on the doctoral training programme of Research Methodologies for Built Environment PhD students, and is a specialist supervisor in design and practice-based research.
+He is Programme Director for the Professional Doctorate in the Built Environment.
+The courses he delivers are interdisciplinary and explore the techno-cultural implications of design and digital technologies.

 Derek is an experienced PhD supervisor and examiner and was a co-investigator for the AHRC and EPSRC funded programme Designing for the 21st Century led by the University of Leeds.
 He has presented his R&D work in speculative & abstract culture at universities, research institutions and conferences internationally.